Huddle Metric Library

 4. Outcome or lagging measures - e.g. overall engagement, culture, or commitment scores.
 These are better suited to periodic diagnostics, not continuous monitoring

-Instead, Huddle prioritises clear, single-construct questions that measure observable team conditions leaders and teams can influence in real time.
+Instead, these recommendations prioritise observable conditions leaders and teams can influence in real time.

 FAQ's